Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Proposed tidy-up planning based on probabilistic generative model for spatial concept formation

-When an object is determined as being unknown in Stage 2, as described in Appendix~\ref{apdx:tidy-up:stage2}, the robot can ask the user the target place to tidy up, e.g. `Where should I put this object?'.
-Additionally, the user can give the robot the word $w_{d}$ representing the correct place when asked.
-The robot then determines an object $d$ with the probability value $P_{d}$ below the threshold $\lambda$ as an object whose target place is unknown by finding the maximum of Equation~(\ref{eq:select_xd_best}) as follows:
+When an object is determined as being unknown in Stage 2, the robot can ask the user the target place to tidy up, e.g., `Where should I put this object?'.
+Additionally, the user can provide the robot a word $w_{d}$ representing the correct place when asked.
+The robot then determines the object $d$ with the probability value $P_{d}$ below the threshold $\lambda$ as the object whose target place is unknown by finding the maximum of Equation~(\ref{eq:select_xd_best}) as follows:

 This means that the tidied position of the object $d$ is ambiguous if the existence probability of the object $d$ is extremely low at each tidied position.
 Finally, the robot updates the tidied position of an object that is determined to be an unknown object from the given words using Equations~(\ref{eq:select_cg_unknown}) and (\ref{eq:xd_best}).